slatedocs/slate/source/includes/_endpoint-variable.md

 Name | Type | Description
 ---- | ---- | -----------
-data | object | An object with an integer "digits" member, stating how many digits to display after the decimal point when showing data values. summary | object | An object with an integer "digits" member, stating how many digits to display after the decimal point when showing aggregates values.
+data | object | An object with an integer "digits" member, stating how many digits to display after the decimal point when showing data values summary | object | An object with an integer "digits" member, stating how many digits to display after the decimal point when showing aggregates values

 View objects may contain:

 Name | Type | Description
 ---- | ---- | -----------
-show_codes | boolean | For categorical types only.
-If true, numeric values are shown. show_counts | boolean | If true, show counts; if false, show percents. include_missing | boolean | For categorical types only.
-If true, include missing categories. include_noneoftheabove | boolean | For multiple response types only.
-If true, display a "none of the above" category in the requested summary or analysis.
+show_codes | boolean | For categorical types only; if true, numeric values are shown show_counts | boolean | If true, show counts; if false, show percents include_missing | boolean | For categorical types only; if true, include missing categories include_noneoftheabove | boolean | For multiple response types only; if true, display a "none of the above" category in the requested summary or analysis

 #### PATCH